SentinelError/Vendor/README.md

   - **Description**: The rate at which the vendor fulfills orders, expressed as a percentage.
 This rate helps measure how well the vendor manages inventory and meets customer demand.

 ## Endpoints
-- Create Vendor (POST api/vendors/)
+### Create Vendor (POST api/vendors/)
+Upon filling the necessary fields and calling POST will create a new vendor

-- List Vendors (GET api/vendors/)
+### List Vendors (GET api/vendors/)
+Navigating to this url will call GET and show all created vendors

-- Retrieve Details of Specific Vendor(GET api/vendors/id/)
+### Retrieve Details of Specific Vendor(GET api/vendors/{vendor_code}/)
+Entering the vender_code will navigate towards requested vendor details page where you can update or delete the instance.

+> [!NOTE]
+> Due to some logic error, Vendor instances can only be deleted after the deletion of all Historical Performance entries and Purchase Order entries related to the Vendor

 - Update Vendor (PUT api/vendors/id/)
 - Delete Vendor (DELETE api/vendors/id/)
 - Create Purchase Order (POST api/purchase_orders/)